Leal-Koeksal/CSE306---Computer-Graphics/README.md

-# Assignment1

-This repository hold all work completed in the first 4 labs.
+This project was completed by Leal Köksal